Scheveningen Sicilian: 1.e4 c5 2.Nf3...... 6.g4

 History and Notable Players

 It arises from the Sicilian Defense: Scheveningen Variation.
-Among the most prolific practitioners on the White side are Ljubomir Ljubojevic (25 games), John D M Nunn (20 games), Nigel D Short (20 games).
-On the Black side, notable exponents include Gyula Sax (51 games), Mihai Suba (44 games), Andrei Sokolov (43 games).
+Among the most prolific White practitioners are Ljubomir Ljubojevic (25 games), John D M Nunn (20 games), Nigel D Short (20 games).
+Black-side regulars include Gyula Sax (51 games), Mihai Suba (44 games), Andrei Sokolov (43 games).

 Practice on Chessiverse